prometheus/haproxy_exporter/README.md

 This is a simple server that scrapes HAProxy stats and exports them via HTTP for Prometheus consumption.

+## This exporter is retired

-***Note:** since HAProxy 2.0.0, the official source includes a Prometheus exporter module that can be built into your binary with a single flag during build time and offers a built-in Prometheus endpoint.
-More information see [down below](#official-prometheus-exporter).*
+In all supported versions of HAProxy, the official source includes a Prometheus exporter module that can be built into your binary with a single flag during build time and offers a native Prometheus endpoint.
+For more information see [down below](#official-prometheus-exporter).

+Please transition to using the built-in support as soon as possible.

 ## Getting Started